 “Being involved with 100% Digital Leeds and Leeds Libraries has helped open up new opportunities for Middleton Elderly Aid and our members as well as securing new funding for us to buy our own devices which will help us going forward.
 Supporting our members to improve their digital skills promotes independence and enables them to save time and money in their day to day lives.
 Adding digital elements to the work that we’re already doing will help us ensure that nobody is left behind in an increasingly digital world.” – Sam, Operations Manager.

-If your organisation would like to learn how to incorporate digital into the work you’re doing with residents please get in touch.
-There are more funding opportunities in the pipeline and we’re always looking at new ways for organisations across Leeds to assist their service users with digital.
+If your organisation would like to learn how to embed digital into the work you’re doing with Leeds residents please get in touch.
+There are more funding opportunities on the horizon and we’re always looking at new ways to help organisations across Leeds to assist their service users with digital.

 Middleton Elderly Aid are also looking for volunteers and if you’d like to help out or learn more about the organisation you can contact them on email@example.com